Eligibility to Fill Out Form I-131A

 Fill Out Form I-131A

 You may download instructions to fill out Form I-131A from the USCIS website.
 USCIS forms and instructions can be overwhelming.
 What’s more, mistakes can create significant delays and even rejections of an application.
 CitizenPath provides step-by-step guidance through the application on our website.
 Most applicants are able to fill out Form I-131A in about 10 minutes.
-What’s more, we guarantee accuracy so that USCIS will accept your application the first time.
+What’s more, we guarantee accuracy so that USCIS will approve your application the first time.

 Filing Form I-131A

 After filling out the I-131A application, you must pay the USCIS filing fee and then file the Form I-131A at the closest U.S. embassy or consulate.
+You should expect processing to take approximately two weeks.
+However, every consular office’s processing time may be different.
+Some may be quicker.
+Once the consular office has issued the travel document, you may board a carrier bound for the United States.